 Staff: If a student begins to tell you about a sexual assault or sexual harassment incident, you should quickly interject that you are mandated to report any information they confide in you.
 Having a statement mentally prepared and/or physically present in your office may help to keep misunderstandings from occurring.

-Because your health and safety are paramount to me and to every member of the Coast Community College District, the District has a policy that every Responsible Employee – your professors included – is required to file a formal report if we hear of an incident of sexual assault or sexual harassment.
-If you disclose information relating to sexual assault or sexual harassment to me, or to any other employee on this campus (with the exception of licensed therapists in the Student Health Center), we are obligated to report your name, the name of the alleged perpetrator/s, and any other relevant information you provide.
+Because your health and safety are paramount to every member of the Golden West College family, the College has a policy that all Responsible Employees - your professors included - are required to file a formal report if we hear of any occurrences of gender-based (or sex-based) discrimination and harassment, including sexual harassment, retaliation, sexual misconduct, dating violence, domestic violence, and stalking.
+If you disclose information relating to any of the aforementioned occurrences to me, or to any other employee on this campus (with the exception of licensed therapists in the GWC Student Health Center), we are obligated to report your name, the name of the alleged perpetrator/s, and any other relevant information you provide.

-You can report information relating to sexual assault confidentially to licensed therapists in the campus Student Health Center.
-Additionally, you will find many links to sexual assault hotlines, resources, and awareness organizations in our class Canvas shell.
-You can find additional information regarding confidential and non-confidential reporting options and on- and off-campus resources on the College Title IX site*.
+You will find many links to sexual assault hotlines, resources, and awareness organizations in our class Canvas shell.
+You can find additional information regarding confidential and non-confidential reporting options and on- and off-campus resources in the Crisis Resources Live Binder.
+To make a non-confidential report, you may also contact the College's Title IX Coordinator/Dean of Students, Carla Martinez, at email@example.com or (714) 895-8781.

 I am a Responsible Employee; that means that I must inform the Title IX Coordinator that an incident has occurred.
 Your personal safety and overall health are our primary concerns.
 We make this report to ensure that you are able to get the help and support you need.
 If you do not want to share the details of what occurred or are not interested in making a report at this time, you have the right to maintain your privacy.
 I am required to report what you confide in me.